 Many Realtors, however, still can improve their networking techniques.
 Here’s why: You network to close the sale or to help close a future sale.
 You build up a reliable network of professionals whom you can turn to when they need them.
 Rarely do you network for the sole purpose of generating leads.
 Instead, your lead generation relies on word-of-mouth, referrals from satisfied clients and traditional advertising vehicles.

 If this sounds familiar, you’re missing out.
-Networking is an excellent way to generate real estate leads — if you do it right.
-We attended a presentation by Mary Marshall of Forrest Performance Group in Fort Worth, Texas, at the 2018 International Builders’ Show in Orlando in January.
-Marshall’s presentation encompassed networking in many different situations, but there were several things she said that really resonated with us as effective lead generation tips for Realtors and real estate agents.
+Networking is an excellent way to generate real estate leads —Mary Marshall of Forrest Performance Group in Fort Worth, Texas has some effective lead generation tips for Realtors and real estate agents.

 Here are four takeaways that we think will help real estate professionals maximize their networking reach and boost lead generation.